 Delve into the country’s fascinating history at History Museum of Armenia and the medieval monastery of Geghard, listed as a UNESCO World Heritage Site.

 Galway is the perfect destination to visit in March, not only does it offer an interesting alternative to Dublin’s St Patrick’s Day festivities on March 17th, but the city has also been named European Capital of Culture for 2020.
-Find out more about Galway in our guide to the city.
+Fly to Knock Ireland West or Shannon and find out more about Galway in our guide to the city.

 Looking to enjoy a weekend of fiery fiesta fun?
 You’ll find plenty of action at Valencia’s Las Fallas this March.
 Featuring extravagant fireworks displays, giant papiermâché puppet parades and blazing bonfires, this annual event is a photographer’s dream.